-\begin{theorem} Let $(s_1, s_2) \in \CC^2$ with both real parts $\le 0$, and suppose that $\pi$ is tempered and $\chi_1$, $\chi_2$ are unitary.
+by substituting $hh'$ for $h$ in the integral; and by the uniqueness of meromorphic continuation this holds for all values of $s_1$ such that either side is defined.
+Thus the same equivariance property also holds for $\wZ$.
+The proof of the second formula is similar. \end{proof} \begin{theorem} Let $(s_1, s_2) \in \CC^2$ with both real parts $\le 0$, and suppose that $\pi$ is tempered and $\chi_1$, $\chi_2$ are unitary.
 Then the space of linear functionals satisfying \eqref{eq:equivariance1} and \eqref{eq:equivariance2} is one-dimensional, and $\wZ$ is a basis of this space. \end{theorem}

 \begin{proof} By \cite[Proposition 3.3(a)]{loeffler-zeta1}, any linear functional satisfying \eqref{eq:equivariance2} must factor through a map from $\cS(F^2 \times F^2)$ to the principal-series representation